The Modern Resume Resume Fundamentals and Strategy

 2025 Executive Resume Check: From "Old Job List" to "High-Value Signal"

-As an industry expert, I see that the main difference between a "Good Professional" (Level 1) and a "Master" (Level 3) is switching from reporting what happened in the past to predicting what returns you will bring in the future.
+The main difference between a "Good Professional" (Level 1) and a "Master" (Level 3) is switching from reporting what happened in the past to predicting what returns you will bring in the future.
 Use this table to see if your resume is just a record of the past or a powerful tool for future success.

 What to Check Warning Sign (Normal / Level 1) Good Sign (Level 3 Mastery)